Quick things to check when you experience high memory levels in ASP.NET

 This command will take quite a while to run, even hours if your memory is large.
 But this command will give you a list of all of your objects, how many of each type, and how much memory each is using.
 (For example, for the

-StringBuilder class, you will see many
+StringBuilder class, you'll see many

 Once you have found an object taking much memory, you can dig further by using the following command: